OXTAIL CHILI CON CARNE

 4. Add the oxtail pieces to the pan and brown on all sides.
 You may need to work in batches to do this.
 Once browned, remove from the pan.

-5. Deglaze the pan with a splash of the red wine and add in the onion, green chilies and garlic.
+5. Deglaze the pan with a splash of the red wine and add in the onion, green chillies and garlic.
 Fry for 3-4 minutes until starting to colour.
-Add the ground spices and oregano and cook for a further 2 minutes.
-Add the tomato concentrate to the pan, along with the plum tomatoes, dried chilies, red wine and then mix together.
+Next, add the ground spices and oregano and cook for a further 2 minutes.
+Then, add the tomato concentrate to the pan, along with the plum tomatoes, dried chillies, red wine and then mix together.